MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-faqs.md

 ### Does Omnichannel Voice work with Citrix Virtual Machines?

-No, the Citrix Virtual Machine is not supported with the Omnichannel Voice channel.
+No, the Citrix Virtual Machines are not supported with the Omnichannel Voice channel.

 ### Does the voice channel tie in with Azure Communication Services or is it an entirely different technology?